Transformosa/bimU.io.Docs/docs/viewer/upload-a-bim-model.md

 - Autodesk Revit 2014-2022
 - Autodesk Navisworks 2014-2022
 - Trimble Tekla Structures 21.0-2021
-- Solibri 9.12.1 (Open viewpoint only)
+- Solibri 9.12.1 or newer (Only for importing issues and opening viewpoint)

 #### Download Installer

-**<a href="https://github.com/Transformosa/bimU.io.Launcher/releases/download/2021.9.25.0/bimU_io_Launcher_2021.9.25.0.exe" target="_blank">Download bimU.io Launcher 2021.9.25.0</a>**
+**<a href="https://github.com/Transformosa/bimU.io.Launcher/releases/download/2022.2.15.0/bimU_io_Launcher_2022.2.15.0.exe" target="_blank">Download bimU.io Launcher 2022.2.15.0</a>**

 !!! warning "Please close all BIM software sessions prior to installation."

-The latest version of bimU.io Launcher is 2021.9.25.0.
+The latest version of bimU.io Launcher is 2022.2.15.0.
 The installer can downloaded from the link above.
 Technically speaking, admin right is NOT required for the installation.
 Please speak to your IT staffs if you don't have permission to install it.

 #### Automatic Update